GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

   - api
 ---

-If I said plain and simple "USB", there is a good chance that you will immediately think of keyboards, mice, audio, video and storage devices.
+If I said plainly and simply "USB", there is a good chance that you will immediately think of keyboards, mice, audio, video, and storage devices.
 You're right but you'll find other kinds of Universal Serial Bus (USB) devices out there.